Skip to main content

 Every plan is assigned what is known as a metal tier: Platinum, Gold, Silver or Bronze.
 Metal tiers have nothing to with the quality of care you receive.
 They determine how you and your plan split costs.

-You can apply for ACA coverage and financial help through companies with direct enrollment sites, like us, or on the federal Marketplace.
+You can apply for ACA coverage and financial help through companies with direct enrollment sites or on the federal Marketplace.
 If you shop off the Marketplace, you won’t get financial help.

 When you enroll in a plan on the Marketplace, you may be eligible for discounts on your monthly bill or extra savings on your out-of-pocket medical costs.